Terry Milewski: 1998 Asian Pacific Economic Conference protest coverage

-In 1998, the office of Prime Minister Jean Chrétien complained that Milewski had been "biassed (sic)" in his coverage of protests at the 1997 Asian Pacific Economic Conference (APEC) summit in Vancouver, and Milewski was suspended for three days from the CBC.
+In 1998, the office of Prime Minister Jean Chrétien complained that Milewski had been "biassed" in his coverage of protests at the 1997 Asian Pacific Economic Conference (APEC) summit in Vancouver, and Milewski was suspended for three days from the CBC.
 Milewski's investigations of Chretien's possible connections to the RCMP attack on peaceful protesters at the summit were persistent, and the controversy eventually compelled Solicitor General Andy Scott to resign his cabinet post.
 The alleged bias was found in some remarks in e-mails between Milewski and arrested protester Craig Jones, as well as in providing coverage of protesters' points of view.

 The CBC reported that its Ombudsman, Marcel Pepin, over a five-month period, reviewed all of Milewski's TV reporting and communications with sources concerning APEC.
 He concluded that Milewski's reports "cannot be faulted from the point of view of accuracy and fairness."
 Pepin found that "...concerns that Milewski was one-sided were not justified."
 At the time of the finding, the CBC also reported that Milewski was serving an 18-day suspension, but that "...Milewski was not suspended because of his journalism but for other undisclosed reasons."
 It emerged that these "other" reasons were Milewski's public insistence that his conduct and his reporting were sound.
 Pepin further credited Milewski with "aggressive and critical journalism" which was valuable both to the journalism community and to the public at large.